mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 ## Mount data drive

 At this point caffe is fully operational.
-Now you need to make sure a volume for data is attached to the machine.
-Check this in the AWs console.
+Now you need to make sure that a volume for data is attached to the machine.
+Create a Volume from the AWS console and attach it to the EC2 instance you are using.

 Check the volume name:

 	lsblk

-New volumes are raw block devices, and you need to create a file system on them before you can mount and use them:
+New volumes are raw block devices, and you will need to create a file system on them before you can mount and use them:

 	sudo file -s /dev/xvdb